Assistance programs Polk County Florida.

 Talbot House Ministries of Lakeland (phone (863) 687-8475) also offers low cost or free medical care.
 There may be immunizations, equipment loaned out to the elderly or sick, and other resources.

 The following can provide food, groceries, or maybe other items such as clothing to low income Polk County residents.
 Senior citizens and the elderly in the region may receive home delivered meals.
+Low-income parents or single moms can get baby formula and other nutritional support.
 Other programs include free Christmas assistance, gifts, and more.

 First Baptist Church - Boxed groceries, hot meals from a soup kitchen and hygiene items may be offered in Lakeland Florida.
 Call (863) 682-0163

 Harmony Missionary Baptist Church - Provides free food, second hand clothing.
+There are fruits, canned groceries and other goods.
 Aid is offered in a limited quantity.
-Lakeland Florida.
-(863) 683-2701
+The center is at 1645 N Webster Ave, Lakeland, FL 33805.
+Call (863) 683-1831

 Lords Church - Food is offered for people in a crisis.
 Wauchula Florida.
 Call (863) 763-7742